 A special Montana Book Festival event, “Classic Literary Texts in Archives and Special Collections,” was held with featured discussions of four UM faculty members, Ashby Kinch, Elizabeth Hubble, Prageeta Sharma, and Rob Browning, on September 28, 2017.

-The library hosted a session, “Digging For History - learn where to find information in government sources,” October 2, 2017.
+The library hosted a session, “Digging for History - learn where to find information in government sources,” October 2, 2017.

 The library hosted a new exhibit, “Tap er’ Light”: Mike Mansfield’s Gentle Leadership and Political Civility,” with materials from the library’s archives and special collections.
 It is a fascinating look at the Civil Rights Amendment and the Vietnam War.